7. The L-RD'S Anointed

 Other missionaries claim that there is no separation, just one period of 69 weeks, plus the 70th week.
 But this

-can not true.
-In the Hebrew Scriptures, sum totals are written only with their own numbers, 69 would be 60 and 9 or
+can not be true.
+In the Hebrew Bible, sum totals are written only with their own numbers, 69 would be 60 and 9

 c.
 The decree "...to restore and to build Jerusalem..." was the one that started the 70 weeks of years.